 (b) Normal EIM Operations.
-The CAISO shall administer the EIM to manage imbalance of the EIM Area under normal operations.
+The CAISO shall administer the transmission capacity made available to the Real-Time Market to manage Energy imbalances in the EIM Area under normal operations.

 (c) Load Curtailment.
-The CAISO will not issue Dispatch Instructions to an EIM Entity Scheduling Coordinator with respect to load that has not been bid into the EIM as an EIM Participating Resource.
+The CAISO will not issue Dispatch Instructions to an EIM Entity Scheduling Coordinator with respect to Load or Demand that has not been bid into the Real-Time Market.

+(d) Dispatch Instructions for EIM Participating Resources.
+The CAISO will not issue Dispatch Instructions to an EIM Participating Resource Scheduling Coordinator with respect to Supply that has not been bid into the Real-Time Market.

-(d) EIM Transfers.
-The CAISO shall manage the EIM Transfers as aggregate dynamic schedules with each EIM Entity Balancing Authority Area, which—
+(e) EIM Transfers.
+The CAISO shall manage the EIM Transfers as aggregate Dynamic Schedules with each EIM Entity Balancing Authority Area, which—

-(1) shall not require individual resource e-Tags;
+(1) shall not require individual resource E-Tags;

-(2) shall not constitute inadvertent energy;
+(2) shall not constitute inadvertent Energy;

-(3) shall reflect intra-hour incremental EIM Transfers between the CAISO and each EIM Entity Balancing Authority Area, with initial values that may be non-zero at the beginning of an operating hour if they represent imbalance energy dispatched in hourly, fifteen-minute, or five-minute intervals, or may be zero if they include only schedules for imbalance energy dispatched in fifteen-minute or five-minute intervals;
+(3) shall reflect intra-hour incremental EIM Transfers between the CAISO Balancing Authority Area and each EIM Entity Balancing Authority Area;

-(4) shall be updated within 60 minutes after the end of each operating hour to include the integrated energy during the hour for the sum of all EIM Transfers within each Balancing Authority Area in accordance with WECC business practices for purposes of inadvertent energy accounting; and
+(4) shall be updated within 60 minutes after the end of each Operating Hour to include the integrated Energy during the hour for the sum of all EIM Transfers between each Balancing Authority Area in the EIM Area in accordance with WECC business practices for purposes of inadvertent Energy accounting; and

-(5) shall be subsequently updated as necessary consistent with the requirements of WECC, NERC, and NAESB standards and business practices.
+(5) shall be subsequently updated as necessary consistent with the requirements of WECC, NERC, and North American Energy Standards Board standards and business practices.

-(e) Dynamic Imbalance Schedule to Net Schedule Interchange.
+(f) Dynamic Imbalance Schedule to Net EIM Transfers.
 The CAISO will—

-(1) model changes in the net five-minute schedule interchange values that result from EIM optimal dispatch as a dynamic schedule between the CAISO and EIM Entity for AGC control accuracy; and
+(1) model changes in the net five-minute scheduled EIM Transfers that result from RTD Dispatch as a Dynamic Schedule between the CAISO and EIM Entity for AGC control accuracy; and

-(2) calculate the dynamic net schedule interchange for the CAISO and each EIM Entity Balancing Authority Area and derive from these dynamic net schedule interchanges the dynamic schedules on interties between the CAISO and EIM Entity Balancing Authority Areas for tagging purposes.
+(2) calculate the dynamic net scheduled EIM Transfers for the CAISO and each EIM Entity Balancing Authority Area and derive from these dynamic net scheduled EIM Transfers the Dynamic Schedules on EIM Internal Interties for E-Tag purposes.

-(f) EIM Entity Manual Dispatch.
-The EIM Entity may issue a manual dispatch to an EIM Participating Resource or a non-participating resource in its Balancing Authority Area, outside of the EIM optimization, when necessary to address reliability or operational issues in the EIM Entity Balancing Authority Area that the EIM is not able to address through normal economic dispatch and congestion management, and upon communication to the CAISO the CAISO shall—
+(g) EIM Manual Dispatch.
+The EIM Entity may issue an EIM Manual Dispatch to an EIM Participating Resource or a non-participating resource in its Balancing Authority Area, outside of the Market Clearing of the Real-Time Market, when necessary to address reliability or operational issues in the EIM Entity Balancing Authority Area that the CAISO is not able to address through normal economic Dispatch and Congestion Management.

-(1) reflect manual dispatch instructions in fifteen-minute schedules and five-minute dispatch instructions; and

-(2) treat an EIM Entity manual dispatch to an EIM Participating or non-participating resource as an imbalance instruction and settle it at the respective Locational Marginal Price, but the dispatch will not set that Locational Marginal Price.

-(g) Actions in Response to an EIM Entity Manual Dispatch.
-If the EIM Entity issues a manual dispatch to address circumstances on its system–
+(h) EIM Entity Actions in Response to an EIM Manual Dispatch.
+If the EIM Entity issues an EIM Manual Dispatch to address circumstances on its system–

-(1) the EIM Entity shall immediately inform the CAISO that the EIM Entity Balancing Authority Area is under manual operation as specified in the Business Practice Manuals;
+(1) the EIM Entity shall immediately inform the CAISO, as specified in the Business Practice Manual for the Energy Imbalance Market, if the EIM Entity Balancing Authority Area is under manual operation;

-(2) the EIM Entity shall immediately inform the CAISO of the manual dispatch to EIM Participating Resources and non-participating resources by submitting manual dispatch instructions for the affected resources; and
+(2) the EIM Entity shall immediately inform the CAISO of the EIM Manual Dispatch to any EIM Participating Resource or non-participating resource by submitting the EIM Manual Dispatch instruction for the affected resource to the CAISO as specified in the Business Practice Manual for the Energy Imbalance Market; and

-(3) the EIM Entity remains responsible for informing the reliability coordinator of the EIM contingency and may enforce constraints, as may be required.
+(3) the EIM Entity remains responsible for informing the Reliability Coordinator of the circumstances creating the need for the EIM Manual Dispatch and may enforce Transmission Constraints, as may be required.

+(i) CAISO Actions in Response to Notification of EIM Manual Dispatch.
+Upon receipt of notice of an EIM Manual Dispatch, the CAISO shall—

+(1) reflect the EIM Manual Dispatch in the Real-Time Market;

+(2) disregard an EIM Manual Dispatch in the determination of the Location Marginal Price; and

+(3) treat an EIM Manual Dispatch to an EIM Participating Resource or non-participating resource as FMM or RTD Instructed Imbalance Energy for Settlement.

-(h) EIM Disruption.
+(j) EIM Disruption.